Human-in-the-Loop Patterns

 Designing human-in-the-loop workflows?

-The trick is making override as fast as approval, so your humans don't become the bottleneck.
+Make override as cheap as approval, or your humans become the bottleneck you built the model to remove.
 I've shipped HITL flows for analysts, operations teams, and peer-review systems.
-Let's compare notes under NDA.
+Bring yours and we'll compare notes under NDA.

 Implementation Checklist

-• Close the loop: Tell users "Your feedback improved accuracy by X%."
+• Close the loop out loud: tell users "Your feedback improved accuracy by X%."

 Trade-offs: Automation vs. Control